 Spasticity is stiff or rigid muscles.
 It may also be called unusual tightness or increased muscle tone.
 Reflexes (for example, a knee-jerk reflex) are stronger or exaggerated.
 The condition can interfere with walking, movement, or speech.

-Spasticity is usually caused by damage to the part of the brain that is involved in movements under your control.
+Spasticity is often caused by damage to the part of the brain that is involved in movements under your control.
 It may also occur from damage to the nerves that go from the brain to the spinal cord.

 Symptoms of spasticity include: